 Looking back on the walk

-The above kit list was good for the unusually warm and dry conditions that I had and I didn’t have problems with any of it.
+The above kit list was good and I would happily take it all again.
+The gear was perfect for the unusually warm and dry conditions that I had and I didn’t have problems with any of it.
 This good weather did mean I completed the walk faster than expected, so I didn’t need all the food I was carrying.
 I could have also carried less clothes but as I walk alone, I like to be safe and if the weather had turned bad, as it can in Scotland.
 I could have held up for a day or two in the tent, warm, dry and well fed without worry.

 The changes I would make next time